-The underlying concept of performance improvement is the plan, do, study, act (PDSA) cycle.
+The PDCA cycle is a way of continuously checking progress in each step of the FOCUS process.
 This cycle is based on the premise that it must be ongoing and, to achieve continuous improvement, it must be planned, implemented, evaluated, and acted on.
 This cycle process requires the coordination and integration of all management, clinical, medical staff, and support staff.
 Our focus is on achieving customer focused quality outcomes by continually improving our processes.
-Staff are educated in the methodology to performance improvement of PDSA.
+Staff is educated in the methodology to performance improvement of FOCUS-PDCA.
 Education is ongoing and is often accomplished in the mode of just in time training.